marcomarasca/SDCND-Road-Lanes/README.md

     return lanes
 ```
+![alt text][image9]

+The lane mask is then overlayed on top of the original image:

-![alt text][image9] ![alt text][image2]
+![alt text][image2]

-The pipeline is then applied to video files, processing each frame and writing a new annotated video:
+Finally we can apply the pipeline to a video input, processing each frame and writing a new annotated video:

 [![Lane Detection Pipeline](http://img.youtube.com/vi/aQgzi_cLuFM/0.jpg)](http://www.youtube.com/watch?v=aQgzi_cLuFM "Lane Detection Pipeline")